 The next moment would come one and a half years after Hannah's birth.
 My cancer relapsed in 2016 and this time it had spread to the lungs, which is not good news.
 I came home from work that day and Liling and I hugged each other and cried for the longest time.
 Doctors could not recommend any further treatment but were quick to put a number to my life expectancy.
 I started planning for my funeral in my head and even bought a book called "Duck, Death and the Tulip" to explain death to Hannah.
 It's a beautiful book.
 That was the period of grief.
 Acceptance would follow after that.
 We came to accept the cancer as part of our lives and once we had done that, we realised that life is far from over.
 I started living in the moment more.
 Everyday I'm thankful that I'm asymptomatic, that I'm able-bodied, able-minded and that I'm alive.
 We stopped making long term plans and started living life a step at a time.

 And all this would lead to the next moment, the day I left my job to do three things; take care of my health, be with my family and to do photography.
 I will not leave this life without pursuing photography.
-It's not the example I was to set for my daughter.
+It's not the example I was to set for my daughters.
 I discovered this passion relatively late in my life.
-I hope Hannah finds hers earlier and when she does I hope she finds the guts to pursue it.
+I hope Hannah and Georgia find theirs earlier and when they do I hope they find the guts to pursue them.

 So that's how I got to where I am today.
 It's a bit long for an "about" page but I thought it's only right that you get to know my story.
 I think I could have attempted to be a photographer earlier in my life but I would not be the photographer I am today.
 I'm more ready for it now than I've ever been and I'm having a great time learning and discovering myself.
 I'm taking it a step at a time

 - To Liling, the love of my life, my rock, my wife.
 The first life changing moment was the day I met you.
 None of this would have been possible without you.